Twizzar/Twizzar.Documentation/src/key-concepts/default-behavior.md

 # Default behavior

-If a member is not configured, the default behavior will be applied.
+If a member is required not configured, the default behavior will be applied.
+Required member are all constructor parameters.
+Other members are not configured in TWIZZAR we call this state `undefined`.

 The default behavior is defined different for the requested type:

 ## Basic types